Digital Marketing AI and Us: With Real Results

 Deep explanation:

-How does digital marketing ai change content strategy and production?
+How does digital marketing AI change content strategy and production?

 Answer:

-• Strategy: AI drafts → human edit → added proprietary insight → publish with schema.
+• Strategy: AI drafts → human edit → add proprietary insight → publish with schema.

 Deep explanation: